bshankar/dotfiles/Readme.md

 neovim
 ------
-Using Gruvbox theme.
+Using FlatColor theme.
 30+ plugins and some neat tweaks with markdown, C, C++, Python, Scala and Go in mind.

 ![neovim](https://raw.githubusercontent.com/bshankar/dotfiles/master/Pictures/nvim.png)